Small airliner crashes in Goma, DR Congo | DW | 24.11.2019

 In October, a cargo plane operating from Goma bound for Kinshasa crashed an hour after take-off in Congo's central province of Sankuru, killing all eight passengers and crew.

-On its list of airlines banned from operating in Europe, the European Union lists 21 Congolese airlines, including Busy Bee.
+On its catalog of airlines banned from operating in Europe, the European Union lists 21 Congolese airlines, including Busy Bee.

 ipj/ng (Reuters, AFP)